UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 | 'dayOff'       | this event object will represent an individual date to skip on a board      |
 | 'event'        | denotes a variable type of event, such as rehearsals, travel, etc           |

 It's important to draw a distinction between the `daysOff` array in the [calendar object](#calendar-objects) and the potential value of 'dayOff' in the `type` key of the event object.
-The `daysOff` array is denoting the days of the week that the production will not be filming (a weekend, for example).
+The `daysOff` array is denoting the days of the week that the production will not be filming (every Sat & Sun, for example).
 The 'dayOff' value is noting that an individual date will be a day off for the show (June 3, 2022, for example).
-The 'dayOff' value would be used for things like turnaround days.
+The 'dayOff' value could be used for things like turnaround days.

 ### Name